 - They’re less expensive, which means you can save money or you can afford a nicer car.
 Before the pandemic, the average used vehicle cost about $17,000, which was less than half the price of a new vehicle at the time.
-As the vehicle market stabilizes throughout 2022, we’ll likely see used vehicles drop back to half the price of a new car.
+As the vehicle market continues to stabilize throughout 2022, we’ll likely see used vehicles drop back to half the price of a new car.
 A used car is generally going to be more affordable when you first buy it, when you buy the insurance and when it’s time to pay taxes on it.
 Because a used car is cheaper overall, you can most likely afford to buy a nicer car.
 Or buy the same car and keep the savings in your pocket!

 - Lower car insurance rates.
 Buying a used car is going to be more affordable in more ways than one.
 Generally, insurance is more affordable on a used car because the vehicle has already depreciated.
 That makes it less expensive to replace if it is damaged in an accident.

 - There’s less stress about keeping the car pristine.
 When you purchase a used vehicle, which has already depreciated, there’s less stress about making sure the car stays nice.
 With a new car, any dent or scratch can decrease the resale value significantly.
 With a used car, this isn’t as much of a problem.
 Whether you’re looking for a first car, a vehicle to drive to work or something to drive the kids in, a used car may be a better option for this reason.